 - Previously enjoyed activities such as hobbies or being with friends and family may hold little appeal.

 - Being depressed is very different to having an 'off-day' or feeling a sadness in response to normal life experiences.

 - Depression can be difficult to recognise for one's self and it may be a family member or friend who alerts a person to their concerns.

 How Counselling can HelpCounselling or 'talking' therapy can be a very helpful contribution to overcoming depression.
-I can introduce tools and techniques that help overcome feelings of depression.
-I can also help a client gain an understanding of what led to these feelings.
+I can introduce techniques that help overcome feelings of depression.
+I can also help you gain an understanding of what led to these feelings.